NREL-Sienna/PowerSystems.jl/docs/src/tutorials/manipulating_datasets.md

 # Manipulating Static Data Sets using `get_component` and `set_*`

+!!! note "Static vs Dynamic Data"
+    Static and dynamic data can be manipulated using the `get_*` and `set_*` functions.
+However, it is important to note their differences.
+Static data encompassesa all data necessary to run a steady state model.
+Dyanmic data encompasses the necessary data to run a transient model.

 `PowerSystems` provides function interfaces to all data, and in this tutorial we will explore how to do this using the `get_*`, `set_*`, and `show_components` function.

 !!! note "Understanding the Behavior of getters and setters"